July Offensive (War in Abkhazia): Aftermath

 There are different views on the outcomes of the offensive.
 Some sources describe the offensive as having failed to achieve its objectives.
 According to the Georgian sources, the main aim of the separatists was to capture Sukhumi, which was averted by successful Georgian push to reclaim Tamishi and reopen the road to the city.
-According to Krasnaya Zvezda correspondent Nikolay Astashkin, unlike the previous offensives, this time the goal of the separatists was not to seize Sokhumi through a frontal assault but to capture the heights in the northern outskirts of city to prepare for future offensives.
+According to Krasnaya Zvezda correspondent Nikolay Astashkin, unlike the previous offensives, this time the goal of the separatists was not to seize Sukhumi through a frontal assault but to capture the heights in the northern outskirts of city to prepare for future offensives.
 They emphasized capturing the village of Shroma in particular, which was described as "Sukhumi's northern gates".
 After this, the separatists did not attempt to capture Sukhumi because of them not being prepared yet for urban warfare.
 Instead, they attempted to advance towards Gulripshi and fully encircle Sukhumi, or to the village of Babushar to capture the military airfield of Georgians.
 They had two tasks during the second phase of the offensive: to cut off Georgian troops in Sukhumi and rescue a landing force near Ochamchire.

 According to the separatist sources, the offensive laid the groundwork for the September offensive and its success forced the Georgian side to sign the disadvantageous ceasefire agreement on 27 July under the threat of losing Sukhumi.
-However, according to Georgian analyst Paata Zakareishvili, Shevardnadze signed the agreement because he genuinly trusted Russian President Boris Yeltsin who might have indeed supported Shevardnadze and the efforts to regulate the conflict although this was being sabotaged by the Russian military, security forces and parliament which were not obeying Yeltsin.
+However, according to Georgian analyst Paata Zakareishvili, Shevardnadze signed the agreement because he genuinely trusted Russian president Boris Yeltsin who might have indeed supported Shevardnadze and the efforts to regulate the conflict although this was being sabotaged by the Russian military, security forces and parliament which were not obeying Yeltsin.

 On 16 September, the Abkhaz separatists launched another offensive against the understrengthened Georgian forces in Sukhumi despite the ceasefire agreement.
 It resulted in the capture of Sukhumi by separatists and the end of war in Georgian defeat.